Blueyorto/BOT-YORTO/README.md

       </a>
     </p>

- _Get your PostgreSQL database url_
+ _Follow the steps below to Get your PostgreSQL database url for free (2 minutes)_
- Steps to Create a free Neon database (2 minutes)

 - Go to [HERE](https://neon.com) and sign up free
 - Click New Project
 - Name it anything e.g. black-md-bot